Podgorica: Contemporary history

 As Yugoslavia began to break up, Titograd was renamed to Podgorica after a referendum on 2 April 1992.
 On 25 May 1992, Podgorica was the site of a Serbian Radical Party rally of approximately 10,000 supporters, during which a Montenegrin Bosniak man named Adem Šabotić attempted to assassinate Vojislav Šešelj via hand bomb after his supporters chanted references to killing Muslims. Šešelj, his bodyguards, and a few bystanders were injured after the bomb detonated but no one was killed.

 Otherwise, the Yugoslav wars largely bypassed Podgorica, but the entire country was greatly affected with severe economic stagnation and hyperinflation lasting throughout the 1990s due to international sanctions.
 In 1999, Podgorica was subject to airstrikes during the NATO bombing of Yugoslavia.

 On 13 July 2005, the newly constructed Millennium Bridge opened for traffic.
 Following the results of the independence referendum in May 2006, Podgorica saw significant development as the capital of an independent state, including the reconstruction and renaming of the former Ivan Milutinović Square to Independence Square.

 On 13 October 2008, at least 10,000 people protested against Kosovo's declaration of independence.
 On 19 December 2008, the Moscow Bridge opened for pedestrians.

 On 7 August 2013, the 60-year old Hotel Crna Gora was demolished to make way for the new Hilton in its place, which opened in 2016.
 Construction of the Cathedral of Christ's Resurrection finished after 20 years on 7 October 2013.

 In October 2015, protests took place in Podgorica ahead of Montenegro's accession into NATO.
-After a demonstration of at least 5,000 to 8,000 people, the police used tear gas to disperse demonstrators from the parliament.
+After a demonstration of between 5,000 and 8,000 people, the police used tear gas to disperse demonstrators from the parliament.
 Protests in the city continued through the 2016 Montenegrin parliamentary election.
-On 22 February 2018, a Yugoslav Army veteran killed himself at the US embassy in Podgorica.
+On 22 February 2018, the US embassy in Podgorica was attacked by a Yugoslav Army veteran.